MicrosoftDocs/dynamics-365-ai/ai-docs/sales/view-and-understand-call-summary.md

 ## Understand the call summary page

-Typically, call summary can be divided into the following sections:
+Typically, a call summary page can be divided into the following sections:

 - [Call summary, action items, and keywords](#call-summary-action-items-and-keywords)
 - [Call transcript and translation](#call-transcript-and-translation)